systemd/casync/doc/casync.rst

---store=PATH                    The primary chunk store to use --extra-store=<PATH>            Additional chunk store to look for chunks in --chunk-size=<[MIN:]AVG[:MAX]>  The minimal/average/maximum number of bytes in a chunk --digest=<DIGEST>               Pick digest algorithm (sha512-256 or sha256) --compression=<COMPRESSION>     Pick compression algorithm (zstd, xz or gzip) --seed=<PATH>                   Additional file or directory to use as seed
+--store=PATH                    The primary chunk store to use --extra-store=<PATH>            Additional chunk store to look for chunks in --chunk-size=<[MIN:]AVG[:MAX]>  The minimal/average/maximum number of bytes in a chunk --cutmark=CUTMARK               Specify a cutmark --cutmark-delta-bytes=BYTES     Maximum bytes to shift cut due to cutmark --digest=<DIGEST>               Pick digest algorithm (sha512-256 or sha256) --compression=<COMPRESSION>     Pick compression algorithm (zstd, xz or gzip) --seed=<PATH>                   Additional file or directory to use as seed